puma/puma/docs/restart.md

 ### Supported configurations

 * Works in cluster mode only
-* To support upgrading the application that Puma is serving, ensure `prune_bundler` is enabled and that `preload_app` is disabled (it is disabled by default).
+* To support upgrading the application that Puma is serving, ensure `prune_bundler` is enabled and that `preload_app!` is disabled
 * Supported on all platforms where cluster mode is supported

 ### Client experience